emo-eth/custom-calldata/README.md

 ### Type2

-`Type2` encoding uses a "meta" byte to encode the number of bytes "from the right" (minus 1 if not 0) that a value occupies, and a flag indicating whether the following byte encodes the power of 2 that the succeeding bytes should be multiplied by.
-If the flag is not present, the "expansion bits" are not encoded at all.
+`Type2` encoding uses a "meta" byte to encode the number of bytes "from the right" (minus 1 if not 0) that a value occupies, and an additional byte containing the power of 2 that the succeeding N+1 bytes should be multiplied by.
-By default, `Type2` encoding will not attempt to "compress" fewer than 32 bits, since 1 non-zero byte of calldata is as expensive as 4 zero-bytes of calldata.
+`Type2` encoding will not attempt to "compress" fewer than 32 bits, since 1 non-zero byte of calldata is as expensive as 4 zero-bytes of calldata.

 ```
 Value: 0x0000000000000000000000000000000000000000000000000000000000000000  // 32 zero-bytes